 Departments may establish recruitment procedures specific to their needs which support this university policy.
 Such procedures will be developed in consultation with HR and will be maintained in writing.

-Appointing Authorities are responsible to:
+Appointing Authorities have responsibility to:

 1. Create a recruitment process that ensures a qualified and diverse pool of applicants.

 a.
 Search committees will be composed of a diverse cross section of male and female representatives of the constituents working with the position.
-(Departments lacking representation may refer to a list available from HR of minority male or female employees willing to serve on committees outside their departments).
+(Departments lacking a diverse representation may refer to a list available from HR of minority male or female employees willing to serve on committees outside their departments).

 b.
 Search committee members may be identified by individuals requesting participation or by soliciting nominations for members.